 Understanding conversion rate and its tracking with Google Analytics

-The conversion rate is undoubtedly one of the most crucial metrics for any online store.
-It represents the proportion of users who have made a purchase relative to the total number of visitors.
+The conversion rate is undoubtedly one of the most crucial measures for any online store.
+It represents the proportion of users who made a purchase relative to the total number of visitors.
 A low rate could indicate obstacles in the customer journey or an unsatisfactory user experience.
-By using Google Analytics, you can not only track this rate but also analyze the different stages of the purchase process where users abandon.
+By using Google Analytics, you can not only track this rate but also analyze the different stages of the purchasing process where users abandon.

 Suppose you discover that a majority of visitors leave your site during checkout.
 This could signal a problem with your payment process or even a page that is too slow to load.
 Thanks to the data provided by Google Analytics, you can make informed decisions to reduce these frictions.